The destination office: a space for employee wellbeing, community, flexibility, and more

 3. Providing purpose

 Employees need a place to work that adds value to their day.
 Having wellbeing and community features is great, but there needs to be more motivation than this.
+83% of workers think their employer isn’t doing enough to be more sustainable.
 A workspace that gives back to the local community and supports sustainable practices will create a powerful reason to come to the office.

 - Provide transparency on your office emissions and work with your teams on reduction strategies.